It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 On the surface, the water in these lakes looks as black as tar, but once you’re inside it appears to change colours slightly, and these lakes are most known for their healing properties due to the tea trees encircling the lakes.

-But even despite that, the ambiance around the lakes is extraordinarily calming, feeling almost magical, with the sun shining and the birds singing around you.
+But even despite that, the ambience around the lakes is extraordinarily calming, feeling almost magical, with the sun shining and the birds singing around you.

-A visit to these tea tree lakes is definitely one of the best things to do in Byron Bay.
+A day trip or a quick visit to these lakes is definitely one of the best things to do in Byron Bay.

-The Arts Factory Lodge is one of those places that feels like a paradise perfect for relaxation.
+Make sure to visit the Arts Factory Lodge as it is one of those places that feels like a paradise perfect for relaxation.

 Originally created in the 70s by hippies, it has seen its share of phases – like an excellent rock and roll venue in the 80s – but it still retains that hippy spirit to this day.